RULES OF THE NEWLYN ARCHIVE

-A special General Meeting may be called at any time by the Committee and it shall be called within 28 days of receipt by the Secretary of a requisition in writing signed by not less than three members stating the purpose for which the meeting is required and the resolutions proposed.
+A Special General Meeting may be called at any time by the Committee and it shall be held within 28 days of receipt by the Secretary of a requisition in writing signed by not less than three members stating the purpose for which the meeting is required and the resolutions proposed.

 (a) The Secretary shall send to each member at his/her last known address notice of the date of the General Meeting together with the resolutions to be proposed thereat at least 14 days before the meeting.

-(b) The quorum for the Annual and Special General Meetings shall be 3.
+(b) The quorum for the Annual and Special General Meetings shall be three.

 (c) The Chairperson, or in his/her absence a member selected by the Committee shall take the chair.
 Each member present shall have one vote and resolutions shall be passed by a simple majority.
 In the event of an equality of votes the Chairperson shall have a casting vote.

-(e) Voting rights: An individual Friend or a Corporate Friend shall have one vote Alteration of the Rules
+e) Voting rights: An individual Friend or a Corporate Friend shall have one vote.

 The rules may be altered by resolution at an Annual or Special General Meeting provided that the resolution is carried by a majority of at least two‐thirds of Friends present at the General Meeting.